CLIENT LOGIN | Member Services OR EMPLOYEE LOGIN | Self Service

 We provide more information about distinguishing a household employee from an independent contractor here.

-(* Nanny tax rules and tax wage updates, including the wage payment threshold that obligates a family to pay the nanny taxes, is indexed and has changed many times over the years.)
+(* Household employer tax rules and tax wage updates, including the wage payment threshold that obligates a family to pay the “nanny taxes”, is indexed and has changed many times over the years.)